huntrbrooks/ChangeRoom/stripe-sample-code/README.md

 # Accept a Payment with Elements and the Checkout Sessions API

+> Note: This folder is a standalone Stripe sample for local experimentation only.
+It is not part of the Next.js app, is not used in CI, and should not be deployed with the main application.
+Keep it separate from production builds.

 ## Set Price ID

 In the back end code, replace `{{PRICE_ID}}` with a Price ID (`price_xxx`) that you created.